Suresh Raina: Playing style

 Raina is an attacking middle order left handed batter.
-He had more success in limited over cricket than in test.
-He has weakness of short pitched balls and throughout his career opposition teams tried to exploit this weakness.
+His favourite scoring area is mid wicket on the leg side.
+He plays inside out off drive shot frequently.
+While trying to hit an inside out off side shot, he creates room for himself.
+He is particularly strong on the leg side, where he employs a wide array of shots, including the flick, pull, and slog sweep.
+He has weakness against short pitched balls and throughout his career, opposition teams tried to exploit this weakness.
 Also in Ranji trophy he has struggled against short balls.
 He has been widely criticised for his short ball weakness.
-He is part time off break bowler.
-His favourite scoring area is mid wickets on side.
-Most of the times he plays inside out off drive shot.
-While trying to hit on off side, he creates room for himself.
+He is a part time off break bowler.